JamesHamilton2001/Primordial-Particle-Life/README.md

 Provided you're also working with vscode, and you have raylib setup with w64devkit.
 It should be as simple as cloning the repository, opening it in vscode and pressing F5.

 I've used a vscode template as a foundation.
-I have modified it to use C++17 instead of C++11, and only been tested with Windows 10 and 11.
+I have modified it to use C++17 instead of C++11, and I've added an extra profile for the Python statistics module.
+It's only been tested with Windows 10 and 11.
 See the link below for the original template.

 <p align="center">
     <a href="https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2/">educ8s's Original Template</a>